jewelsjacobs/travel/README.md

 6. Run server/server.js script with [forever](http://labs.telasocial.com/nodejs-forever-daemon/)

 ## Running Tests

+#_NOTE_: Tests are not configured yet for current files.
+On my TODO list, along with running on Travis CI.

 Testing procedures based on [@davemo](http://www.github.com/davemo)'s [Testing Strategies for Angular JS](http://www.youtube.com/watch?v=UYVcY9EJcRs) screencast, and contains all the tests we wrote in the screencast and a few more!

 To run the unit tests: